henrituol/henrituol/README.md

 As a doctoral researcher in musicology at University of Helsinki, I'm finalising my PhD thesis ‘Tuning Into Unknown: A Posthumanist Exploration Of Music’.

-I'm currently learning Python, Java, Go, Django, Javascript, React, HTML, and CSS.
+I'm currently learning Python, Java, Go, Django, Javascript, TypeScript, React, HTML, and CSS.
 Also, I've been creating websites with Ghost and WordPress.